Chef Slug is shown next to the Second Harvest Food Bank logo, with a heart in between them.

 Welcome to a very brief overview of the UCSC Holiday Food & Fund Drive!

-We uplift and support the work of the Second Harvest Food Bank (SHFB) of Santa Cruz by:
+We uplift and support the work of the Second Harvest Food Bank (SHFB) of Santa Cruz:

-• All year round, we have service volunteers who are willing to come into your department to:
+• All year round, we have service volunteers who are willing to visit your department to:

-• Educate about the food needs of the UCSC community.
+• Educate your team about the food needs of the UCSC community and how they can direct people to get the food they need.

 • Facilitate a hands-on experience for your team, wherein they will receive a tour of the food distribution center in Watsonville and participate in food preparation or distribution activities.

-As you can read in the UCSC Blum Center report, Santa Cruz County: "Experiences of food insecurity ... have been found to negatively impact health and well-being, child development, and academic performance. ...
-Second Harvest Food Bank and its network of nonprofit and community partners ... play an invaluable role in alleviating food insecurity in Santa Cruz County and must be fully supported."
+As you can read in this report, from the Center for Economic Justice and Action, Santa Cruz County: “Experiences of food insecurity … have been found to negatively impact health and well-being, child development, and academic performance. … Second Harvest Food Bank and its network of nonprofit and community partners … play an invaluable role in alleviating food insecurity in Santa Cruz County and must be fully supported.

 • It is as simple as this: Second Harvest Food Bank can help more people, using the same amount of money, than other organizations or individuals.
 They can provide 3 meals for every $1 donated, due to their extensive relationships with farmers, retailers, food bank networks, and dedicated volunteers.